 In areas of schooling, vocational training, working with disabled and adult education.

-- have part-time doctor for curative health care. - CHV's clinic / curative / medical oriented, CSCD is only activity with preventive / promotive health inputs. - buy own vaccines / medicines.
-Not utilizing nearby VHS / Corporation and other Voluntary / Government health services well.
+- Have part-time doctor for curative health care. - CHVs clinic/curative/medical oriented.
+CSCD is only activity with preventive/promotive health inputs. - buy own vaccines/medicines.
+Not utilising nearby VHS/Corporation and other voluntary/Government health services well.